NoriSte/all-my-contributions/README.md

 ## Articles

+- Migrating a 150K LOC codebase to Vite and ESBuild: Why?
+(Part 1/3) ([Medium](https://noriste.medium.com/migrating-a-150k-loc-codebase-to-vite-and-esbuild-why-part-1-3-4ccd9bea2a61) - [dev.to](https://dev.to/noriste/migrating-a-150k-loc-codebase-to-vite-and-esbuild-why-part-1-3-2idj))
+- Migrating a 150K LOC codebase to Vite and ESBuild: How?
+(Part 2/3) ([Medium](https://noriste.medium.com/migrating-a-150k-loc-codebase-to-vite-and-esbuild-how-part-2-3-91b0b873f388) - [dev.to](https://dev.to/noriste/migrating-a-150k-loc-codebase-to-vite-and-esbuild-how-part-2-3-1c08))
+- Migrating a 150K LOC codebase to Vite and ESBuild: Is it worthile?
+(Part 3/3) ([Medium](https://noriste.medium.com/migrating-a-150k-loc-codebase-to-vite-and-esbuild-is-it-worthwhile-part-3-3-5a12894bac96) - [dev.to](https://dev.to/noriste/migrating-a-150k-loc-codebase-to-vite-and-esbuild-is-it-worthwhile-part-3-3-339k))
 - Creating a book-driven course: is it worthwhile? ([Medium](https://medium.com/@NoriSte/creating-a-book-driven-course-is-it-worthwhile-1514bb1eb434) - [dev.to](https://dev.to/noriste/creating-a-book-driven-course-is-it-worthwhile-42ef))
 - Choose what NOT to study and focus on one thing at a time ([Medium](https://medium.com/@NoriSte/choose-what-not-to-study-and-focus-on-one-thing-at-a-time-b7304ac2a125) - [dev.to](https://dev.to/noriste/choose-what-not-to-study-and-focus-on-one-thing-at-a-time-3ben))
 - Reimplementing the core Recoil’s APIs for fun and learning ([Medium](https://noriste.medium.com/reimplementing-the-core-recoils-apis-for-fun-and-learning-eb1402c1daf9) - [dev.to](https://dev.to/noriste/reimplementing-the-core-recoil-s-apis-for-fun-and-learning-40da))